burggraf/supabase-username-login/README.md

 - users will not be able to recover their account if they forget the password
 - your site will become filled with a bunch of anonymous randos
-- <fill in whatever security issues you can dream up here>
+- ==fill in whatever potential security issues you can dream up here==

 ### Why am I still here?